Ronald Acuña Jr. Player Props: Braves vs. Marlins

 Ronald Acuña Jr. At The Plate

-- Among the qualified batters in MLB play, his batting average ranks third, his on-base percentage ranks third, and he is 11th in the league in slugging.
+- Acuna has an OPS of 1.039, fueled by an OBP of .453 to go with a slugging percentage of .586.
+All three of those stats lead Atlanta hitters this season.

-- He has hit a home run in 17.2% of his games this season, and 3.8% of his plate appearances.
+- Among the qualified hitters in baseball, his batting average ranks third, his on-base percentage ranks third, and he is ninth in the league in slugging.

-- Acuna has an RBI in 10 of 29 games this year, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 11 games this season (36.7%), Acuna has picked up an RBI, and in three of those games (10.0%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.